rmpowell77/wxUI/docs/ProgrammersGuide.md

         },
 ```

-By default "Controllers" are constructed using the default arguments for position, style, size, etc.  "Controllers" are designed to use Method Chaining to specialize the way the controller is constructed.
-In the example above we see that `TextCtrl` is being augmented with the style `wxALIGN_LEFT`.
+By default *Controllers* are constructed using the default arguments for position, style, size, etc.  *Controllers* are designed to use [Method Chaining](https://en.wikipedia.org/wiki/Method_chaining) to specialize the way the controller is constructed.
+In the example above we see that `wxUI::TextCtrl` is being augmented with the style `wxALIGN_LEFT`.

 The list of Methods supported by all controllers: